- Carlo Fossa-Mancini was a hydraulic engineer that designed and constructed an aqueduct in the Esino Valley.

 - Indispensable adding machine

-Raffaele Fossa married in 1852 to Enrichetta Mancini, thus creating the branch of the Fossa-Mancini.
-They had three sons—Carlo, Eugenio and Adolfo (only Eugenio had children, and his son Enrico Fossa Mancini (1884-1950) became a famous Italian geologist).
+Raffaele Fossa married Enrichetta Mancini in 1852, thus creating the branch of the Fossa-Mancini.
+They had three sons—Carlo, Eugenio, and Adolfo (only Eugenio had children, and his son Enrico Fossa Mancini (1884-1950) became a famous Italian geologist).

 Because there isn’t a lot known about the early life of Carlo Fossa-Mancini, there are gaps in the timeline of his career.
-His contributions can be divided into three main pursuits.
+His contributions can be divided into three main pursuits: hydraulic engineering, inventing, and becoming the mayor of Castelplanio.

-Carlo’s primary career was as a hydro engineer.
-A major accomplishment in this role was designing and building an aqueduct, located in dell’Esino.
+Carlo’s primary career was as a hydraulic engineer.
+A major accomplishment in this role was designing and building an aqueduct, located in the Esino Valley.
 Little else was recorded about his time as an engineer.

 Carlo spent the 1890s working on a new adder, or adding machine.
 The first patent was granted for his calculator in 1896, so he likely finished the adder sometime around 1893.
 The machine is best known for its tens-carry mechanism, which improved the sautoir design of the Pascaline adding machine.
 This border event may not have led to much success during his life, but it helped pave the way for modern computer technology.